SamriddhI-ndia/Parking-Slot-App/README.md

 4. Once user saves the details, that parking space would be alloted and a "Car Icon" would appear on the booked slot.
 5. If User clicks on “Car Icon” it whould show the details of the slot (Time period of parking).

-### Problem Statement B: To view parking slots availability against date and time.
+### B: To view parking slots availability against date and time.
  To Develop:
 1. User is provided a view where he/she can look at available parking slot on particular date and time.
 2. View whould also show time-period of occupied parking on a date.